hauptem/F5-Inline-LTM-Pool-Status-iRule/README.md

 A modern LTM iRule that displays pool member state information when a client sends an HTTP GET request to /f5poolstatus.

-Version 1.1 has been updated to work with IPv6 addresses.
+Version 1.1 has been updated to work with IPv6 addresses for pool sort processing.
+DNS only supports IPv4 at this time.

 Ensure to do your own offline testing in your environment for validation of IPv6 functionality before placing on production virtual servers.

 <img width="1221" height="896" alt="Image" src="https://github.com/user-attachments/assets/7107bdae-c955-4049-a0b4-0f224ef329dd" />